American Samoa: Annexation of Swains Island

 Swains Island, which had been included in the list of guano islands appertaining to the United States and bonded under the Guano Islands Act, was annexed in 1925 by Pub.
 Res.
-68–75, following the dissolution of the Gilbert and Ellice Islands Colony by the United Kingdom.
+68–75, following the dissolution of the Gilbert and Ellice Islands Protectorate by the United Kingdom.

 World War II and aftermath

 During World War II, U.S. Marines stationed in Samoa outnumbered the local population and had a huge cultural influence.
-Young Samoan men from age 14 and above were combat trained by U.S. military personnel.
+Young Samoan men from age 14 and above were combat-trained by U.S. military personnel.
 Samoans served in various capacities during World War II, including as combatants, medical personnel, code personnel, and ship repairmen.

 In 1949, Organic Act 4500, a U.S. Department of Interior–sponsored attempt to incorporate American Samoa, was introduced in Congress.
 It was ultimately defeated, primarily through the efforts of Samoan chiefs, led by Tuiasosopo Mariota.
 The efforts of these chiefs led to the creation of a territorial legislature, the American Samoa Fono, which meets in the village of Fagatogo.
-In 1950 the Department of the Interior began to administer the American Samoa.
+In 1950 the Department of the Interior began to administer American Samoa.

 1951–1999

 By 1956, the U.S. Navy-appointed governor was replaced by Peter Tali Coleman, who was locally elected.
 Although technically considered "unorganized" since the U.S. Congress has not passed an Organic Act for the territory, American Samoa is self-governing under a constitution that became effective on July 1, 1967.
 The U.S. Territory of American Samoa is on the United Nations list of non-self-governing territories, a listing which is disputed by the territorial government officials, who do consider themselves to be self-governing.

 American Samoa and Pago Pago International Airport had historic significance with the Apollo Program.
 The astronaut crews of Apollo 10, 12, 13, 14, and 17 were retrieved a few hundred miles from Pago Pago and transported by helicopter to the airport prior to being flown to Honolulu on C-141 Starlifter military aircraft.

 While the two Samoas share language and ethnicity, their cultures have recently followed different paths, with American Samoans often emigrating to Hawaiʻi and the U.S. mainland, and adopting many U.S. customs, such as the playing of American football and baseball.
 Samoans have tended to emigrate instead to New Zealand, whose influence has made the sports of rugby and cricket more popular in the western Samoan islands.
 Travel writer Paul Theroux noted that there were marked differences between the societies in Samoa and American Samoa.

+On August 13, 1999, the United Nations granted American Samoa "observer seat" status.
+Six days later, American Samoa officially recognized both Samoan and English as its official languages.